microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-troubleshooting.md

 ## Issues with approving an application

-To approve an application in the admin center, the user must be a global admin.
+To approve an application in the [M365 admin center](https://www.microsoft.com/microsoft-365/business/office-365-administration), the user must be a global admin.
 An E5 license isn't required.

 ## Renewing an application consent